 If you work in or collaborate with partners in Europe or Central America, tech transfer and SS probably isn't a new concept.
 But if you’re in the U.S. or other parts of the world, SS is an overlooked area of technology transfer.

 Why is this?
-Why aren’t SS innovations more encouraged and visible in the tech transfer field?
+Why aren’t social science (SS) innovations more encouraged and visible in the tech transfer field?
 How could fields like Economics, Sociology, Anthropology and Psychology create impact and assist in solving the problems our world faces today?
 How can more TTOs, innovation outfits and incubators collaborate with SS researchers to commercialize their work and effect change?

 To begin to answer these questions, we turned to tech transfer and SS experts, Tom Hockaday, author of University Technology Transfer: What It Is and How To Do It, and Chris Fellingham, Licensing and Ventures Manager at Oxford University Innovation.